tcabayan/liri-node-app/README.md

 ![Spotify-this log.txt screenshot](/images/spotify-this-search-log.png)
 Format: ![Alt Text](url)

-If you fail to coose a song, you will see this in the terminal and log.txt respectively:
+If you fail to choose a song, you will see this in the terminal and log.txt respectively:

 ![Spotify-this terminal screenshot](/images/spotify-this-sign-t.png)
 Format: ![Alt Text](url)